O1ahmad/ansible-role-systemd/README.md

 Configuration of a `systemd` unit can be expressed in an [ini-style](https://en.wikipedia.org/wiki/INI_file) config file.
 [Reference](https://www.freedesktop.org/software/systemd/man/systemd.unit.html) to get an idea how the config should look.

 Each Systemd unit INI config is composed of sections: 2 common amongst all unit types (Unit and Install) and 1 specific to each unit type.
 Each section can be expressed within a hash, keyed by section title.
-The value of these section keys are generally dicts representing config specifications containing a set of key-value pairs listing associated settings for each section (e.g. the `ExecStart` specification for a system or web service `[Service]` section or the `ListenStream` option for a web `[Socket]` section) .
-The following provides an overview and example configuration of each unit type for reference.
+The value of these section keys are generally dicts representing config specifications containing a set of key-value pairs listing associated settings for each section (e.g. the `ExecStart` specification for a system or web service `[Service]` section or the `ListenStream` option for a web `[Socket]` section.

+_The following provides an overview and example configuration of each unit type for reference_.

 Dependencies
 ------------